RamKumarYadav1/NopCommerce-Automation-Framework/README.md

 # NopCommerce Test Automation Framework

-This is Behaviour-Driven Development (BDD) UI Test Automation Framework for Automation Testing of NopCommerce (admin-demo.nopcommerce) web application.
+This is a Behaviour-Driven Development (BDD) UI Test Automation Framework for Automation Testing of NopCommerce (admin-demo.nopcommerce) web application.

 #### Have Developed this Test Automation Framework using following Tools and Tech Stack:
 1. Java